How to Write A Legal Brief the Right Way

 Make Your Point, Then Move On

 Repetition is the death of interest.
 Sure, you want to emphasize a point.
-But say it once, say it well, and then proceed.
+But say it once, say it well and then proceed.
 Hammering a point home can come across as unsure or desperate.

-Engage with Counterarguments
+Engage With Counterarguments

 Let’s be real.
 No argument is bulletproof.
 Instead of avoiding opposing views, engage with them.
 By addressing counterarguments, you showcase a deep understanding of the issue and boost your credibility.